twolfson/twolfson.com-scripts/README.md

     - This starts at `/` as if it were the root of a file system
     - For multiple environment projects, it's good to have a `data/{{env}}` for each setup (e.g. `data/development`, `data/production`)
 - `src/` - Container for our bootstrapping scripts
-- `test/` - Container for our test files
+- `spec/` - Container for our test files
+    - `serverspec/` - Files for validating machines via Serverspec
 - `CHANGELOG.md` - CHANGELOG of what has changed during each release of this repository
 - `README.md` - Documentation for this repository
 - `SECURITY.md` - Documentation for security considerations in this repository
-- `Vagrantfile` - Configuration for Vagrant

 ### Provisioning a new server
 See [docs/provisioning-a-server.md](docs/provisioning-a-server.md)